MEN-Mikro-Elektronik/hwbug/README.md

 # HWBUG - Memory (HW Register) read/write Utility

+Note: This repo contains currently only the HWBUG for Linux implementation.

 There are two tools, that supports read/write access to physical memory locations (e.g. device registers):

 - hwbug - classic hwbug tool with CLI